leroycep/seizer/README.md

 ## Usage

 On any platform you want to build for, you need to add `seizer` as a dependency.
+You can do this by copying the repository into your project folder or adding it using one of zig's package managers:

-You can do this by copying the repository into your project folder.
-However, this guide will assume that you are using [zigmod][] to manage dependencies.
+### zigmod

-To add `seizer` as a dependency, add the following to your `zig.mod`:
+To add `seizer` as a dependency using [zigmod][], add the following to your `zig.mod`:

 ```yaml
 dependencies: